incodame/swipy/README.md

 # swipy

-A docker image supporting work with the janus interface on MacOs
+A docker image definition supporting work with the janus interface on MacOs